 - High Schools — (grades 7–12) Selected by students and parents via online lottery application (and paper application for upper grades)

 - Combination Schools — (grades K–12 — Cincinnati Digital Academy, Oyler School, Riverview East Academy, Spencer Center for Gifted and Exceptional Children (3–10) and School for Creative and Performing Arts (SCPA) — Entrance by various ways depending on the school

-Some Cincinnati Public Schools have entrance requirements, such as academic entrance exams at Walnut Hills (and for one of Dater High School’s program), and auditions to SCPA's upper grades.
+Some Cincinnati Public Schools have entrance requirements, such as an academic entrance exam at Walnut Hills (and for one of Dater High School’s program), and auditions to SCPA's upper grades.

 Only a parent or legal guardian may register a child in school.
 (A legal guardian must present documentation, such as custody granted by a court or accredited agency.)